oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 [2021-03-24T04:03:27.669000Z][INFO] Successfully patched restartVersion for cluster 'cluster-1'!
 ```

-Use the following command to roll the WebLogic Cluster Servers with a specific `restartVersion`:
+Use the following command to roll the WebLogic cluster servers with a specific `restartVersion`:
 ```
 $ rollCluster.sh -r v2 -c cluster-1 -d domain1 -n weblogic-domain-1
 [2021-03-24T13:46:16.833000Z][INFO] Patching restartVersion for cluster 'cluster-1' to 'v2'.